vika1923/canvassolver/README.md

 Hoy, AUTists!

-Feel free to contribute or just use
+Feel free to contribute or just use to automate canvas assignments and provide feedback.